Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

 Now, we have five flux states with low absorption.
 We analyzed all five flux states simultaneously.
-The model used to describe this black hole system consists of a power-law emission from the corona, reflection spectrum from the disk (both nearby and away from the black hole), galactic absorption, and the intrinsic absorption of the source.
+After fitting the data with a relativistic reflection model (which includes power-law emission), an absorption can be seen at around 7.5 keV.
+We added the non-relativistic reflection model {\tt xillver} to explain this absorption and other features in the data, which could be the result of distant reflection, possibly from a cloud.
+Adding {\tt xillver} to the model removes the corresponding residuals and also improves $\chi^2$ by $\sim$1053.
+Finally, the model used to describe this black hole system consists of a power-law emission from the corona, a reflection spectrum from the disk (both nearby and away from the black hole), galactic absorption, and the intrinsic absorption of the source.
 In XSPEC, the model is written as :

-The column density of Galactic absorption is kept frozen at $10^{22}$ cm$^{-3}$ and is the same for all flux states.
-Column density and ionization of {\tt XSTAR} is kept free among different flux states. {\tt relxillCp\_nk} models the Comptonized relativistic reflection model which is coming from the innermost region of the black hole.
-The broken emissivity profile is used and kept free among different flux states as it is believed that the difference in the flux could be due to different emission rates.
+The column density of galactic absorption is kept frozen at $10^{22}$ cm$^{-3}$ \citep{Walton:2016fso} and is the same for all flux states.
+The column density and ionization of {\tt XSTAR} is kept free among different flux states. {\tt relxillCp\_nk} models the Comptonized relativistic reflection model, which comes from the innermost region of the black hole.
+The broken emissivity profile is used and kept free among different flux states, as it is believed that the difference in the flux could be due to different emission rates.
 Spin ($a_*$), inclination ($i$), and iron abundance ($A_{Fe}$) are tied between various flux levels.
-The ionization parameter $log\xi$ is kept untied between the flux levels as the accretion disk is believed to be ionized differently and produce different flux states. {\tt xillverCp} models the distant reflector which is essentially not affected by the strong gravity of the central compact object.
-The incident spectrum that produces both distant non-relativistic and relativistic reflection spectrum is assumed to be produced by the same mechanism and hence the photon index, electron temperature of both {\tt relxillCp\_nk} and {\tt xillverCp} are tied.
-As {\tt relxillCp\_nk} includes the continuum, we only include the reflected component from {\tt xillverCp} which is done by setting the reflection fraction to -1.
-The accretion disk is assumed to be "cold" (not ionized enough) at larger distances and hence ionization parameter is frozen to 0.
+The ionization parameter $log\xi$ is kept untied between the flux levels because the accretion disk is believed to be ionized differently and produces different flux states. {\tt xillverCp} models the distant reflector, which is essentially not affected by the strong gravity of the central compact object.
+The incident spectrum that produces both distant non-relativistic and relativistic reflection spectra is assumed to be produced by the same mechanism, and hence the photon index, electron temperature of both {\tt relxillCp\_nk} and {\tt xillverCp} are tied.
+As {\tt relxillCp\_nk} includes the continuum, we only include the reflected component from {\tt xillverCp}, which is done by setting the reflection fraction to -1.
+The accretion disk is assumed to be "cold" (not ionized enough) at larger distances, and hence the ionization parameter is frozen to 0.
 The iron abundance is tied between the {\tt relxillCp\_nk} and {\tt xillverCp}.